-Maureen took on the brave and undesirable roll of educator for a group of white people interested and invested in learning their painful role in perpetuating the constructs of white supremacy and racism through a book study that explored racism in western society.
+The facilitator took on the brave and undesirable roll of educator for a group of white people interested and invested in learning their painful role in perpetuating the constructs of white supremacy and racism through a book study that explored racism in western society.

-“So You Want to Talk About Race” was the hanger for the discussions, but the layers of personal and local context that Maureen so generously shared with us became a meaningful garment of shared experiences.
+“So You Want to Talk About Race” was the hanger for the discussions, but the layers of personal and local context that the facilitator so generously shared with us became a meaningful garment of shared experiences.
 By intimately connecting with each of us conversationally, we were able to safely explore the depths and subtleties of our white supremacy and make commitments to work as allies in the deconstruction of these constructs.

-Maureen’s honesty, vulnerability and leadership through this guided learning plays a critical role in the slow, painful unravelling of white supremacist ideologies.
+The facilitator’s honesty, vulnerability and leadership through this guided learning plays a critical role in the slow, painful unravelling of white supremacist ideologies.

 Amy Rolf von den Baumen

-Thank you for this journey, Maureen.
+Thank you for this journey.
 You have been both deeply motivating and courageous in it and I am grateful.
 As a barrister and criminal defence lawyer specializing in mental health law, I have my own area of advocacy anti-racism is important to me.
 But I have also lived a privileged, even protected life.
 I am thankful for the opportunities this privilege has afforded me but I realized with each week of the book study, the desperate need for me to be far more aware of the crisis in communities of colour.

 I will be watching and trying to be more conscious of opportunities and circumstances into which truth must be spoken, particularly when it comes to matters of race.
 Every form of motivation and awareness is valued and I look forward to continuing the journey.

-Thank you, Maureen – forever grateful.
+Thank you – forever grateful.